Ph.D. in Ecology & Evolutionary Biology

 RUs are equivalent to full-time registration for a semester.
 Six RUs are required for the Ph.D.
 A student registered for RU is charged the full-time rate of tuition.
 Students on fellowship have their tuition paid through their award.

-10. Can adjunct faculty be my advisor?
+10. Can affiliate faculty be my advisor?

 11. How many students are in the program?